johncookds/johncookds.github.io/_posts/2020-05-27-papers-self-supervised-scene-de-occlusion.markdown

 categories: papers computer-vision
 ---

-## Overview Explanation

-This is a blog post about the paper titled [Self-Supervised Scene De-occlusion][project].
+This is a review of the paper titled [Self-Supervised Scene De-occlusion][project].
 The link is to the main project page which contains a very nice overview of their main steps as well as 2 example use cases.
 The bathroom re-arrangement use case, shown below, was shared on twitter when the overview video first came out.
 Setting aside any technical details, the authors deserve credit for releasing a summary video along with examples and demos available on their github project repo.

 ![Bathroom re-ordering](https://johncookds.github.io/assets/1/Self-Supervised_Scene_De-occlusion_summary_video.gif)